 ABOUT BABY TEETH

 The term deciduous means "to fall off."
-Although deciduous teeth are in time replaced by the succedaneous, or permanent, teeth, they are very important to the proper alignment, spacing and occlusion of the permanent teeth.
+Although deciduous teeth are in time replaced by permanent teeth, they are very important to the proper alignment, spacing and occlusion of the permanent teeth.
 The deciduous incisor teeth are functional in the mouth for approximately five years, while the deciduous molars are functional for approximately nine years.
-They therefore have considerable functional significance.
-The progressive loss of deciduous teeth are considered an important milestone in the developmental phase of childhood.

 In some parts of the world, a child's baby tooth was placed in nests where rats or snakes were known to live because people believed evil witches disliked those animals and wouldn't go near them.
 In many parts of the world, parents placed their children's teeth in mouse nests.
 They thought that would result in a new tooth growing in the lost tooth's place, just as a mouse's lost teeth somehow re-grew.